 Finding: Complies with Condition.
-A condition has been applied to require access control strip on Hampton Drive dead-end.
+There are two temporary dead-ends proposed, and one half street.
+Non-vehicular access strips shall be dedicated along the ends of the dead-end streets and along the southern side of Anita Place.
+Appropriate plat restrictions allowing access to adjoining properties will be placed on the final plat prior to recording.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.